 Are you building your credit, going on a trip, trying to save money?
 Being clear on why you want a credit card will help you determine which offers to evaluate and which to pass.

 How do you plan on using it?

 Do you want to use your card for everyday purchases—such as getting gas or buying groceries—or for a one-time purchase that you can pay off over time?
-Do you have a balance on another card that you want to pay down?
+Do you have a balance on another card that you want to pay down, or do you want to reduce using your debit card?
 Knowing how you plan to use your card can help you determine which options suit your needs best.

 What perks are important to you?